Note: This post was originally published January 7, 2020. It has since been updated and republished.

 Let’s start with defining average.

-According to Statistics Canada, the average Fort Erie household income in 2015 was $75,758.
-After taxes, the average household was left with $65,070.
+According to Statistics Canada, the median census-family household with children in Fort Erie had a total income of $120,000 for 2020.
+After taxes, this same median household was left with $105,000.

-Of course, your household income in 2020 might be above this average or it might be below this average.
+Of course, your household income in 2020 may have been above this median or it might have been below this median.

-That’s what makes this number an average — some households make more and some make less.
-It is nonetheless a good indicator of household spending power in Fort Erie.
+That’s what makes this number a median — exactly half of all households made more and half made less, which makes it a better indicator of household spending power in Fort Erie compared to an average alone.

 Can the average Fort Erie family qualify for a mortgage?